 Get the right charging cable.
 The reason the RAVPower dual-port model is our top pick is that it's truly a universal charger: It will power any standard USB or USB-C device using your old-fashioned USB-A connector or newer USB-C charging cable.
 But if you get one of the other models above with only USB-C outputs, you'll need to make sure you get a compatible cable, such as:

 - USB-C to USB-C cable (for MacBooks, newer iPad Pros, PCs and Chromebooks and some newer accessories like speakers and headphones)

 - USB-C to Micro-USB cable (for many current and older accessories, including most non-Apple wireless headphones and devices)

 - USB-C to Lightning cable (for all iPhones, most iPads, AirPods and other Apple accessories)

 Make sure the connections are secure.
 In at least one test, I came back to a laptop 30 mins later and found it hadn't charged at all.
 It turned out that one side of the cable was just half a millimeter too shallow in the laptop port, preventing a full connection.

-This story was originally published earlier in September.
+This story was originally published earlier this year.